Apacx-Foundation/taya-contracts-pipeline/README.md

 Same flow as above but targeting the Polygon RPC + Polygonscan key.
 Adjust `config/networks/137.json` before running.
 The factory is deployed/verified on Polygon as well so you can spin up FPMMs against mainnet CT deployments.
+Default `UmaCtfAdapter` is deployed with 1hr `SAFETY_PERIOD` as well.

 ### Fixed Product Market Maker Factory